PoliEcho/asm-game-of-life/README.md

 delays in TTY may be diferent depending on cpu clockspeed use j/k to adjust

 ## Notes
 if screen does not clear properly after loading just move the cursor around a bit
+looks best in TTY